max1020/iap-drupalgap/README.md

 1) <b>Create a custom modules and iap folder and a ips.js file</b> in your app so that you have such a folder structure (after you have exported DrupalGap to your local app project):

-appname/www/app/modules/iap/iap.js
+appname/www/app/modules/custom/iap/iap.js

-2) <b>Copy the content of iap.js</b> from this repository in your iap.js file
+2) <b>Copy the content of iap.js</b> from this repository in your local, empty iap.js file

 3) <b>enable the iap DrupalGap module</b> in appname/www/app/settings.js like this: